-worse than being underplaced (e.g., because failing a course has negative repercussions) or vice versa (e.g., if DE placement leads to lower persistence levels).
+Relaxing model assumptions based on policymaker preferences.
+Policymakers should not minimize the SER if some forms of misplacement are perceived to be more harmful than others.
+Being double misplaced may result in greater discouragement and less learning than being single misplaced, and being overplaced could be worse than being underplaced (e.g., since failing a course has negative repercussions) or vice versa (e.g., if DE placement leads to lower persistence levels).
 Once these harm levels are known, placement cutoffs should be set to reflect them.
 A more flexible model can illustrate both how relative harms should affect policy and whether the placement cutoffs in our data reflected consistent policy preferences.

-We therefore consider a model (formally presented in the online Supplemental Appendix A.2) in which double misplacement (in either direction) is worse than single misplacement by amount $\omega \ge 0$ and overplacement is better or worse than underplacement by amount $\tau \ge 0$.
+We therefore consider a model (formally presented in Appendix A.2) in which double misplacement (in either direction) is worse than single misplacement by amount $\omega \ge 0$ and overplacement is better or worse than underplacement by amount $\tau \ge 0$ .
 Allowing for different levels of harm by misplacement type means setting marginal harm from misplacement on either side of each cutoff as equal rather than setting marginal misplacement as equal.
-Under existing cutoffs, we can use probabilities $f_1(.)$ through $f_4(.)$ to impute the preferences of a perfectly rational policymaker.
+Under existing cutoffs, we can use probabilities $f_1(\cdot)$ through $f_4(\cdot)$ to impute the preferences of a perfectly rational policymaker.
 We also show how cutoffs, remediation rates, and misplacement rates would respond to a range of parameter values.